brunorconte/BMWLandingPageExample/README.md

-I created this project around something I love from a brand that I love in order tu study Bootstrap.
+I created this project around something I love from a brand that I love in order to study Bootstrap.

 I love programming
 I love cars